-- In-kind transfers If you don't require your minimum annual RRIF withdrawal to cover living expenses, consider an "in-kind" transfer of securities held in your RRIF to your non-registered investment account, instead of making a cash withdrawal.
-While you must report the amount of the "in-kind" withdrawal on your income tax return, if the security is immediately transferred to a TFSA, you can continue to shelter future investment earnings from taxation. - Ability to convert your RRSP to a RRIF at any time You can convert your RRSP savings into a RRIF at any time before you reach age 71 based on your personal circumstances.
+- Consider in-kind transfers If you don't require your minimum annual RRIF withdrawal to cover living expenses, consider an in-kind transfer of securities from your RRIF, instead of making a cash withdrawal.
+While you must report the amount of the in-kind withdrawal on your income tax return, if the security is immediately transferred to a Tax-Free Savings Account ("TFSA"), where sufficient contribution room exists, you can continue to shelter future investment earnings from taxation. - Convert your RRSP to a RRIF at any time You can convert your RRSP savings into a RRIF at any time before you reach the age of 71, based on your personal circumstances.
 For example, some people choose to withdraw from their RRIF before they are eligible to receive CPP benefits.
-However, the longer you delay withdrawing from your RRIF, the greater the potential for growth, making more money available for later years. - \$2,000 federal pension income tax credit When it comes time to file your personal tax return, your RRIF withdrawals can qualify for the \$2,000 federal pension income tax credit (if you are age 65 or older).
+However, the longer you delay withdrawing from your RRIF, the greater the potential for growth, making more money available for later years. - Qualify for \$2,000 federal pension income tax credit When it comes time to file your personal tax return, your RRIF withdrawals can qualify for the \$2,000 federal pension income tax credit, if you are age 65 or older.
 This means you are entitled to deduct from your taxes payable a tax credit on the first \$2,000 of pension income received.
 You can start taking advantage of this as soon as you turn 65 by transferring \$14,000 from your RRSP to a RRIF and withdrawing \$2,000 per year from ages 65 to 71 (inclusive).
 Depending on your marginal tax rate the pension tax credit will reduce or eliminate the incremental tax otherwise owing on the additional \$2,000 of qualifying income annually, to the extent that you are not otherwise taking advantage of this credit with other income.
-Since the tax savings is provided as a tax credit (versus a tax deduction), it is important to note that the first \$2,000 of qualifying pension income may be not tax-free.
-The pension tax credit reduces taxes payable on this income but only at the lowest marginal
+Since the tax savings is provided as a tax credit (versus a tax deduction), it is important to note that the first \$2,000 of qualifying pension income may be not tax free.
+The pension tax credit reduces taxes payable on this income, but only at the lowest marginal tax rates, such that someone who pays tax at the top rates would not be able to fully eliminate the incremental taxes applied to the \$2,000 of qualifying income.
+Furthermore, the provincial tax credit provided in most provinces is below the \$2,000 federal amount so there may also be some (slight) provincial tax applicable on a full \$2,000 withdrawal.

-- tax rates, such that someone who pays tax at the top rates would not be able to fully eliminate the incremental taxes applied to the \$2,000 of qualifying income.
-Furthermore, the provincial tax credit provided in most provinces is below the \$2,000 federal amount so there may also be some (slight) provincial tax applicable on a full \$2,000 withdrawal. - Pension income splitting If you are 65 years or older you can split up to 50 per cent of your RRIF income with your spouse/ partner.
-Also, if your spouse/partner is 65 years or older and does not otherwise have income that qualifies for the pension credit, by income splitting (allocating \$2,000 of qualifying RRIF income to your spouse/spouse) your spouse/partner can also qualify for the \$2,000 pension income tax credit, as previously discussed. - Customize the frequency of your RRIF payments You can select to receive your RRIF income on a schedule that works for you (monthly, quarterly, semi-annually or annually).
+- Pension income-splitting If you are 65 years or older you can split up to 50% of your RRIF income with your spouse/partner.
+Additionally, if your spouse/partner is 65 years or older and does not otherwise have income that qualifies for the pension credit, by income-splitting (allocating \$2,000 of qualifying RRIF income to your spouse/partner) your spouse/partner can also qualify for the \$2,000 pension income tax credit, as previously discussed. - Customize the frequency of your RRIF payments You can elect to receive your RRIF income on a schedule that works for you (monthly, quarterly, semi-annually or annually).
 If your RRIF acts as your secondary source of income, you may prefer to choose less frequent withdrawals that coincide with expenses such as property taxes.
-Note, you can change your regular withdrawals any time you wish - the only requirement is that you withdraw at least the minimum withdrawal amount each year.
+Please note, you can change your regular withdrawals any time you wish; the only requirement is that you withdraw at least the minimum withdrawal amount each year.

-BMO Nesbitt Burns is here to help
+Your BMO financial professional is here to help